The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Proof Overview

 \subsubsection{The Distributed Implicit Hidden Partition Problem}

-In an instance of $\dihp(n, \alpha, T)$, $T$ players are each given an $\alpha$-partial matching $M_t$ on $n$ vertices, with each edge labelled with a bit.
+In an instance of $\dihp(n, \alpha, T)$, $T$ players are each given a partial matching $M_t$ of $\alpha n$ edges on $n$ vertices, with each edge labelled with a bit.
 Either these bit labels are generated by choosing a random partition of $\brac{n}$ and assigning 1 to the edges crossing the partition (a $\yes$ case) or they are chosen uniformly at random (a $\no$ case).

 The players are allowed one-way communication, from player $i$ to player $i+1$ for each $i$, and are additionally given the matching edges (but not the edge labels) of every previous player for free.
-Their goal is to determine whether their inputs were drawn from a $\yes$ case or a $\no$ case with probability at leas $2/3$ over the random draw and any internal randomness they may use.
+Their goal is to determine whether their inputs were drawn from a $\yes$ case or a $\no$ case with probability at least $2/3$ over the random draw and any internal randomness they may use.

 \paragraph{Reduction to Classical Max-Cut} If each player $t$ creates the graph $G_t$ consisting of edges labelled $1$ in $M_t$, $G = \bigcup_t G_t$ will be bipartite in a $\yes$ case, and close to random in a $\no$ case.
 This means it is possible to cut every edge in the first case, and not much more than half of them in the second.
 Therefore, an algorithm that returns a $(2 - \varepsilon)$-approximation to $\mcut$ can distinguish them if $\varepsilon$ is large enough (by making $\alpha$ small enough and $T$ large enough, we can make the necessary $\varepsilon$ arbitrarily small).
 Therefore, a $\mcut$ algorithm using $S$ space gives a protocol in which each player sends a size-$S$ message, by having each player run the algorithm on their input and then send their algorithm's state to the next player.
 The graphs the players get with this reduction are illustrated in Figure~\ref{fig:dihp_reduction}.